snayfach/MicrobeCensus/README.txt

 And add the path of the src directory to your PATH.

-#DEPENDENCIES
+#REQUIREMENTS

+x86_64 Architecture
+Python 2.7.3

-Python version 2.7; Our software has not yet been tested on other versions of Python That's it!
-Necessary external libraries and binaries are included in our package.
+Our software may work, but has not been tested on other versions of Python

 #USAGE